C2SM/scaling_analysis/README.md

 ## Limitations on Euler

 * The scaling analysis tools were tested for Icon only.
 * Because of differing nodes-architectures on Euler, the number of nodes passed via the -n option corresponds to the number of Euler-cores.
-* Parsing the logfiles only works using the --no_sys_report option.
 * In order to have nice plots, the number of Euler-cores needs to be divided by 12.
 * Automatic runtime-specification is not as smooth as on Daint -> a minimum of 20 min is requested in any case.